UtrechtUniversity/privacy-engineering-tools/README.md

 ## License and citation

 This repository is licensed under an [MIT license](/LICENSE.md).
-You can cite us via the (soon to appear) Zenodo link on the top of this README file.
+You can cite us via the [Zenodo deposit of this repository](https://doi.org/10.5281/zenodo.7950409).

 ## Contact and contribution